masipcat/caddy-storage-migrator/README.md

 ./migrator export <module-name> ./any/folder
 ```

-Optionally the command accepts the argument `-config path/to/file.json` with the storage configuration:
+Optionally the command accepts the flag `-config path/to/file.json`.
+The JSON file should contain at least the storage configuration:

 ```json
 {